tanner-johnson2718/MEME_OS_3/Dynamic_Linking/README.md

 * Call a shared library function in my code, call it `func()`.
 * Compiler generates a wrapper called `func@plt`
     * This function is placed in special section before the code section
+    * All calls to our library funtion, call this wrapper instead
     * It jumps to an address stored in the GOT
     * Every function call or library global gets a dedicated index in the GOT
-    * This address storef in the GOT is updated at runtime
+    * This address stored in the GOT is updated at runtime
 * We run our exe
-* The .dynsym table and .rela.plt sections are loaded into memory
+* The .dynsym table, .rela.plt, and other dynamic sections are loaded into memory
     * This gives us the required meta data to resolve dynamic symbols
 * We call the library function
-* The address in its GOT is called
+* The address in its GOT is called (through the plt wrapper)
-    * This is NOT the address of the function
+    * This is NOT the address of the function at first call
     * Instead the dynamic linker is invoked
 * ??? weridness happens and the GOT entry is replaced with the address of the func in mem
     * We look at this in more detal next.
 * Subsequent calls now point directly to function in the library resident in memory.

 So let's take a look at this in action.
-In `lazy.c` we implement this but with the constaint that is must be rip relative addressing and must not use the standard library.
+In `lazy.c` we implement this but with the constraint that it must be `%rip` relative addressing and must not use the standard library.
 This requires some extra work to print pointers but simplifies the end binary for easier analsys.
 The function to access the GOT is shown below.

 ```C
 // Accsesor function to get address off the GOT in mem.
 Note must use PIC or